Robert J. Abernethy: Early life and education

-Abernethy was born in Indianapolis, Indiana and raised in Davidson, North Carolina.
-Abernethy attended Johns Hopkins University, where he served as the Student Body President.
-Also while attending Johns Hopkins, Abernethy gained membership to the Johns Hopkins University chapter of Omicron Delta Kappa, and to Eta Kappa Nu, the honor society for the Institute of Electrical Engineers.
-He received a B.A. in Mathematics & Electrical Engineering from Johns Hopkins University in 1962.
-Abernethy attended Harvard Business School, where he took classes taught by Henry Kissinger, Thomas Schelling and J. Ronald Fox.
-Abernethy graduated with an M.B.A. in 1968.
-Abernethy completed further postgraduate work at UCLA, where he received a certificate in Construction Management in 1973 and a certificate in Real Estate in 1974.
+Abernethy attended Johns Hopkins University, where he earned a bachelor’s degree in Mathematics and Electrical Engineering in 1962 and served as president of the student body.
+During his time there, he was a member of Omicron Delta Kappa and Eta Kappa Nu, the honor society for the Institute of Electrical Engineers.
+He later attended Harvard Business School, where he took classes taught by Henry Kissinger and Thomas Schelling, and graduated with an M.B.A. in 1968.
+Abernethy also completed postgraduate work at University of California, Los Angeles, earning a certificate in Construction Management in 1973 and a certificate in Real Estate in 1974.